MarekMatejko/Transfers_correlation/README.md

 # Finding correlation, between spending money on transfers and team place in league using web scraping.

 This project consists of Python scripts to scrape data from the [Transfermarkt website](https://www.transfermarkt.co.uk/).
 It gathers season statistics and transfer data for the Premier League using Selenium and BeautifulSoup.

-The data is stored in pandas DataFrames for further analysis.
+Next, we utilize Python and pandas for data cleaning and correlation calculations.
+Finally, Power BI is employed to create reports that provide insights into these correlations for both the Premier League and La Liga.

+## Web Scraping Functions

 First, we obtain the data from the website using web scraping techniques.
 This involves using the following functions:

-## Web Scraping Functions

 ### initialize_driver